madhavanrmiitm/second-innings-app/backend/docs/README.md

 - Environment-based configuration for different testing scenarios
 - Detailed test documentation and usage examples

+### Docker-First Testing Approach
+Updated documentation to emphasize Docker as the preferred testing method:
+- **Consistent Environment**: Same setup across all machines
+- **No Local Dependencies**: No need to install Python, PostgreSQL locally
+- **Isolated Testing**: Clean environment for each test run
+- **Quick Setup**: One command to get everything running
+- **Easy Reset**: Simple commands to reset database and start fresh

 ## 🔄 Updates

 Documentation is maintained alongside code changes and includes: